ernestooopc/ernestooopc/README.md

 <h1 align="center">Hi, I'm Ernesto Caceres <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"></h1>

-###About me
+### About me

-I am a systems engineering student, currently in the 7th cycle.
-I am expanding my knowledge as a back-end and front-end developer.
-I like to learn and build something new, innovative and creative.
+I am a student of systems engineering.
+I am a curious and self-taught person, passionate about problem solving and continuous improvement.
+I like to face challenges that allow me to learn and grow both professionally and personally.
+I enjoy working in dynamic environments where I can provide effective solutions and adapt to new situations quickly.
+My focus is on developing a solid career in the world of technology, with the goal of becoming a highly competent professional and adding value to every project I participate in.

+-📫 Reach out to me at: ernestoo.pc@gmail.com

 <!--
 **ernestooopc/ernestooopc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.